hatz2/PhoenixAPI/README.md

   }
   ```

-You can also query the player infomation, the inventory and the skills information using the messages with type 16, 17 and 18.
+You can also query the player infomation, inventory, skills and all map entities information using the messages with type 16, 17, 18 and 19.

 Examples: